 I had to break down and buy a dozen organic store eggs recently.
 I really do not like to do this as I consistently find them to be incredibly lacking in the quality department.
-I have two wonderful local farmers that I buy pastured eggs from, but both of these farmers have incredible demand for their product, and I had simply not ordered enough and ran out well before the next delivery.
+I have two wonderful local farmers that I buy pastured chicken or duck eggs from, but both of these farmers have incredible demand for their product, and I had simply not ordered enough and ran out well before the next delivery.
 Soooo, I had to break down and buy the really expensive organic store eggs.

 Chickens that produce the organic store eggs get the “all vegetarian feed” which is code for “lots of hormone disrupting soy isoflavones in your egg yolks“.